logzio/logz-docs/_source/user-guide/share-kibana/using-shared-tokens.md

 ##### What your recipients will see

-Your recipients will receive a link to the dashboard you've share with them.
+Your recipients will receive a link to the dashboard you've shared with them.
 The dashboard will appear without the top and side navigation bars, and without the Kibana time filtering options.

-Note that your recipients will not see the timeframe selected for the dashboard.
+Note that your recipients will not see the time frame selected for the dashboard.
 You will need to communicate it to them in another way.
 {:.info-box.note}

 ##### Testing your permalink

-It’s simple to test your permalink.
-You can open your sharing link in an incongnito browser window to try it out.
+You can open your sharing link in an incognito browser window to try it out.